-Penal Code 417.4 PC makes it a crime for a person to draw or brandish an imitation firearm in a threatening manner, such that it causes a person to fear bodily harm.
-A violation of this law is a misdemeanor offense punishable by up to 30 days in county jail.
+Penal Code 417.4 PC makes it a crime to draw or brandish an imitation firearm in a threatening manner, such that it places others in fear.
+A conviction is a misdemeanor punishable by a minimum of 30 days and up to 6 months in jail.

 The language of the statute reads that: